 - Can I send my application by e-mail or mail?Hide

-We are sorry, but we can only accept applications through our online portal which is open from April 15th to July 1st (for a start in the summer semester) and from October 15th to January 15th (for a start in the winter semester), respectively.
+We are sorry, but we can only accept applications through our online portal which is open from March 1 to June 15 (for a start in the winter semester).

 - If I send an e-mail containing my CV, transcript of records, etc. could you please tell me my chances in getting admitted?Hide

 We are sorry, but we cannot do any pre-evaluation.
 Please check out carefully the entry requirements listed on our webpage as well as the assessment procedure.
 If you think, you fulfil all requirements and would like to be admitted to our programme, please submit all required documents exclusively through our online portal.
 E-mail attachments cannot be considered for evaluation.